ServerlessOpsIO/ACM-S3-Publisher/README.md

 $ npm install
 $ serverless deploy -v
 ```

-### Application Cost Monitoring Setup
+### AWS Serverless Application Repository
-You must deploy the [AWS Application Cost Monitoring](https://github.com/ServerlessOpsIO/ApplicationCostMonitoring/) service first.
-That provides the billing report and ingestion pipeline.
-This repository will subscribe to the message topic provided by that service.
+See the README and instructions at:

+*

 ## Usage
 Once a report is run and Glue crawler has run, the `line_items` table will be available in the application_cost_monitoring database.
 Use [AWS Athena](https://aws.amazon.com/athena/) or [AWS Quicksight](https://aws.amazon.com/quicksight/) to query the data.